 Calculation Description Deemed Electric Savings Combined amount of estimated electric energy savings as calculated for each installed measure.
 Deemed Gas Savings Combined amount of estimated gas energy savings as calculated for each installed measure.
 Greenhouse Gas Reductions from Estimated GHG reductions resulting from the deemed electric Electric Savings energy savings.
 GHG emissions factor calculated from the CO 2 emissions rate on the 2020 IOU power content labels.
-18 Greenhouse Gas Reductions from Estimated GHG reductions resulting from the deemed gas Gas Savings energy savings.
+Greenhouse Gas Reductions from Estimated GHG reductions resulting from the deemed gas Gas Savings energy savings.
 GHG emissions factor assumes a CO 2 emissions rate of 11.662 pounds of CO 2 per Therm.
-19 Peak Electric Demand Savings Estimated reduction of electrical demand, at the time of system peak.
-20 Energy Savings by Measure (Gas and Total amount of deemed energy savings associated with the Electric) most frequently installed measures in GoGreen Home.
+Peak Electric Demand Savings Estimated reduction of electrical demand, at the time of system peak.
+Energy Savings by Measure (Gas and Total amount of deemed energy savings associated with the Electric) most frequently installed measures in GoGreen Home.
 Energy Savings by IOU (Gas and Total amount of deemed energy savings from measures installed Electric) in projects enrolled within the four IOU territories.
 Energy Savings by CalEnviroScreen Percentage of deemed energy savings broken down by Score (Gas and Electric) CalEnviroScreen score quartile, based on the census tract in which each project was installed.
-21 Energy Savings by Income Level (Gas Percentage of deemed energy savings broken down by income and Electric) level, based on the census tract in which each project was installed.
-22
+Energy Savings by Income Level (Gas Percentage of deemed energy savings broken down by income and Electric) level, based on the census tract in which each project was installed.

-Note that energy savings estimates for fuel switching measures (heat pump technologies for space and water heating) are also calculated using the methods described in the table, but are reported separately due to the significant reduction in gas use/increase in electric use that result from these projects.
-The model is also built to factor in the expected useful life (EUL) of all measures and savings will "roll off" when end-of-life is reached, but this is not yet reflected in this report.
-Currently only one measure (duct
+Note that energy savings estimates for fuel switching measures (heat pump technologies for space and water heating) are also calculated using the methods described in the table but are reported separately due to the significant reduction in gas use/increase in electric use that result from these projects.
+The model is also built to account for the EUL of all measures, and savings will "roll off" when end-of-life is reached, but this is not yet reflected in this report.
+Currently none of the measures have an EUL shorter than the time since Program inception in 2016.
+The shortest measure life is 9.0 years for smart thermostats, air purifiers, and evaporative coolers.

-18 Power content labels are sourced from the California Energy Commission.
+&lt;sup>21 Power content labels are sourced from the California Energy Commission.
 Calculations assume that the borrower is part of the base rate plan offered by their IOU(s).

-19 Based on CO2 emissions coefficient data from the US Energy Information Administration.
+&lt;sup>22 Based on CO2 emissions coefficient data from the U.S. Energy Information Administration.

-20 Values for peak demand savings estimates are derived from the California eTRM and other sources that inform measure characterization throughout the report.
+&lt;sup>23 Values for peak demand savings estimates are derived from the California eTRM and other sources that inform measure characterization throughout the report.